datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 python my_project
 ```

-You can zip the whole project and run zip file:
+You can zip the whole project and then run the zip file:
 ```bash
 python -m zipfile -c my_project.zip my_project/*
 python my_project.zip